New Seabourn Venture Cruise Ship Delayed Until July 2022

-The delay on the 265-passenger ship comes because of supply chain issues at the shipyard, as well as the ongoing COVID-19 pandemic, according to a letter sent to travel advisors from line president Josh Leibowitz.
+The delay on the 265-passenger ship comes because of supply chain issues at the shipyard as well as the ongoing COVID-19 pandemic, according to a letter sent to travel advisers from line president Josh Leibowitz.
 Seabourn Venture is being built at Italy's T. Mariotti shipyard.

 "The ship's construction continues to make good progress, but we have encountered some global supply chain challenges," the letter read.
 "In addition, we understand that many travelers are hesitant to commit to travel plans this spring and would prefer to travel this summer."